nshiab/simple-data-analysis/README.md

 ## All functions and methods

-Our documentation is automatically generated with [TypeDoc](https://typedoc.org/) and available here: https://nshiab.github.io/simple-data-analysis/.
+The documentation is automatically generated with [TypeDoc](https://typedoc.org/) and available here: https://nshiab.github.io/simple-data-analysis/.

 For a description of all methods and how to use them, you can also check this Observable notebook: https://observablehq.com/@nshiab/simple-data-analysis?collection=@nshiab/simple-data-analysis-in-javascript.